 Planning a winter trip to Iceland?
-My wife Shruti and I traveled to the tiny Nordic island nation at the end of February 2016.
+My wife Shruti and I traveled to the tiny Nordic island nation for our honeymoon.
 We did a self-drive trip around the country (15 days/16 nights) starting and ending in Reykjavík.
 Read on for some tips on drawing up your itinerary.

 We did a lot of our own research (mostly online) for the trip and would like to share our thoughts on what worked out and what could have been done better.
 We will also put up links to detailed posts of the major stops/attractions on our route (including a few hidden gems) so watch this space.